okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-into-web-app-redirect/main/go/testapp.md

 1. After you sign in, click **Profile**.
 The profile page displays the user information returned by Okta.
 1. Click **Sign Out**.
 The browser returns you to the home page.

-> **Note**: If you’re signed in as an administrator in the same browser already, it displays your name.
-You can open an incognito window and create a test user in the Admin Console to use if you want.
+> **Note**: If you're signed in as an administrator in the same browser already, it displays your name.
+You can open an incognito window and create a test user in the Admin Console to use.